stratdev3/SimpleW/documentation/simplew/docs/addons/helper-razor.md

 - HTTP **500**
 - an HTML page containing the compilation error (HTML-escaped)

-This is helpful in development.
-In production you might want to replace it with a generic page.
+Other rendering failures also return HTTP **500** with an HTML-escaped exception.
+This is helpful in development, but exposes implementation details; the current module does not provide an option to replace these responses with a generic production error page.

 ## Performance Considerations

 - **Template Caching** : RazorLight caches compiled templates in memory
 - **First Request** : Initial compilation has overhead, subsequent requests are fast
-- **Development** : Consider disabling caching during development for live updates
 - **Memory** : Each unique template is cached separately